MariamTareq2211/Logistics-Performance-Pipeline/README.md

 ## Orchestration

-`orchestration/run_pipeline.sh` chains the entire pipeline — 4 Sqoop imports → Silver transformation → Gold transformation — in sequence, using `set -e` so the script stops immediately if any stage fails rather than continuing on incomplete data.
+`orchestration/run_pipeline.sh` chains the entire pipeline — 4 Sqoop imports → Silver transformation → Gold transformation → Hive external table creation and loading — in a single sequence, using `set -e` so the script stops immediately if any stage fails rather than continuing on incomplete data.
+By running the Hive DDL as the final stage, every successful pipeline run leaves the warehouse tables created, loaded, and ready for analytics — with no manual step needed between the data landing in the Gold layer and it being queryable.
 Every run produces a timestamped log capturing full stdout/stderr from every step.

 The script is registered via `crontab -e` for scheduled, unattended execution.

 **Why bash + cron instead of Airflow or NiFi:** Airflow requires its own persistent scheduler/webserver/metadata-DB stack, which was too much additional load to risk on a VM already running the full Hadoop stack on constrained RAM this close to the deadline.
 NiFi is built for continuously arriving data, not a one-time batch pull, and its processor model isn't a natural fit for the multi-table aggregation the Gold layer needs.
 A bash script scheduled via cron demonstrates the same core idea — automated, unattended, scheduled execution — with far less setup risk.

-Getting the script working correctly under cron (as opposed to running manually) surfaced three real environment issues — `PATH` not including Sqoop's binary, the MySQL JDBC driver not being on Sqoop's classpath, and `HADOOP_CONF_DIR` not being set, causing Spark to default to the local filesystem instead of HDFS — all traced back to cron's non-interactive shell not loading the same environment as an interactive terminal.
+Getting the script working correctly under cron (as opposed to running manually) surfaced several real environment issues — `PATH` not including Sqoop's binary, the MySQL JDBC driver not being on Sqoop's classpath, and `HADOOP_CONF_DIR`/`YARN_CONF_DIR` not being set correctly, causing Sqoop and Spark to fall back to local execution instead of submitting to YARN/using HDFS — all traced back to cron's non-interactive shell not loading the same environment as an interactive terminal.
 Full details in the project documentation.

 ## Dashboard